Forming an LLC: Writing and Filing the Articles of Organization

 Once your new LLC's articles of organization are written and signed, they are ready for filing with your state's Secretary of State office (or similar state agency that handles business registration).
 In all states, the filing of the articles of organization requires the payment of a corresponding filing fee, the specific amount of which varies depending upon the state of organization.

-Have an Attorney Help You File Your Articles of Incorporation
+Help Filing Your Articles of Incorporation